Denman Thompson: Biography

 Thompson toured with the play throughout the United States, debuted with it on Broadway in 1904, and returned as a revival in 1907.
 In 1915, after his death, it was made into a silent film of the same name by the Famous Players Film Company.
 Thompson wrote other plays, including some collaborative efforts with George W. Ryer (1843–1902), of which several were made into motion pictures.
 Their 1886 Broadway play became the basis for the 1926 film Sunshine of Paradise Alley, as was the case with their 1903 Broadway production of Our New Minister, which became the basis for the script for the 1913 Kalem Company film starring Alice Joyce and Tom Moore.
 In 1914, the Kalem Company also made the highly successful adventure film serial, The Hazards of Helen, based on Thompson's work.

+The full arc of Denman Thompson’s career and The Old Homestead is told in Howard Mansfield’s book, Turn & Jump: How Time and Place Fell Apart.
+(Down East Books/Rowman & Littlefield, 2010).
+This is the only thorough, contemporary account of Thompson and his play.

+“In 1887 The Old Homestead was the hottest ticket in New York,” writes Howard Mansfield in Turn & Jump.
+“The play ran for more than 25 years touring the country, becoming the "greatest popular success of the American stage."
+From a time before homes were lit by electricity until the time when airplanes were a country fair attraction, Denman Thompson was playing Uncle Josh Whitcomb to packed theaters.
+Thompson had added a new character to the folklore.
+Uncle Josh joined Rip Van Winkle, Davey Crockett, and other outsized 19th Century heroes.
+Uncle Josh was outsized for his wisdom of staying put.
+He was the maximum country mouse.
+‘Dear Old Joshua is the very embodiment of honesty and rural simplicity,’ says his friend in the play.

+“Thompson made millions of dollars.
+Uncle Josh appeared in the earliest Edison movies, and his stories were recorded on phonograph cylinders.
+He advertised Ivory soap.
+There was even a ‘Josh Whitcomb’ brand cigar. (‘As good as the play.’)”

-Denman Thompson died when aged 77 at his home in West Swanzey.
+Denman Thompson died when aged 77 at his home in West Swanzey; he was survived by two daughters and a son.
 He is featured on a New Hampshire historical marker (number 22) near New Hampshire Route 32 in Swanzey.